-In summary, in the absence of a strong majority in both Houses of Congress supporting legislation to block or modify a prospective arms sale, the practical and procedural obstacles to passing such a law -- whether a freestanding measure or one within the existing framework of the Arms Export Control Act -- are great.
-Even if the Congress can pass the requisite legislation to work its will on an arms sale, the President need only veto it and secure the support of one-third plus one of the members of either the Senate or the House to have his veto sustained and permit him to make the sale.
+In summary, in the absence of a strong majority in both houses of Congress supporting legislation to block or modify a prospective arms sale, the practical and procedural obstacles to passing such a law-whether a freestanding measure or one within the AECA framework-are great.
+Even if Congress can pass the requisite legislation to work its will on an arms sale, the President need only veto it and secure the support of one-third plus one of the Members of either the Senate or the House to have the veto sustained and permit the sale.

-It should be noted that Congress has never successfully blocked a proposed arms sale by use of a joint resolution of disapproval, although it has come close to doing so (see text-box note below for a detailed legislative history).
-Nevertheless, Congress has - by expressing strong opposition to prospective arms sales, during consultations with the executive branch - affected the timing and the composition of some arms sales, and may have dissuaded the President from formally proposing certain arms sales.
+It should be noted that Congress has never successfully blocked a proposed arms sale by use of a joint resolution of disapproval, although it has come close to doing so (see section below for selected examples).
+Nevertheless, Congress has-by expressing strong opposition to prospective arms sales, during consultations with the executive branch-affected the timing and the composition of some arms sales, and may have dissuaded the President from formally proposing certain arms sales.